 There are many reasons disagreements may arise between parents over child contact agreements.
 As the resident parent, you may feel resentful of your ex-partner spending time with the children.
 Alternatively, as the non-resident parent, you may feel resentful of your ex-partner when they are with your children.
 It’s important to share those feelings with another adult and not your child.
-Your child can pick up on the negative feelings and feel guilty, confused and torn between their parents.
-Additionally, don’t criticise your ex-partner to your child as a result of disagreements.
+Your child can pick up on the negative feelings and feel guilty, confused, and torn between their parents.
+Additionally, don’t criticise your ex-partner to your child because of disagreements.

 Stick to agreements

 Once an agreement has been made, it’s important both parents stick to it.
 For example, being on time to pick up your child and picking your child up on the right day your agreement states you can have contact.

 Maintain effective communication